-The Brazilian Stata Users Group meeting takes place on 7 December 2018 at the School of Economics and Administration of the University of São Paulo.
+The Brazilian Stata Users Group was held on 7 December 2018 at the School of Economics and Administration of the University of São Paulo.
+You can view the program below.

 overdisp: A direct command to detect overdispersion in count-data models using Stata (and Mata)